|

 Building the Shelves

-It was also much cheaper to buy the 1 x 12 boards, and it really looks great, so it was a real win-win.
+It was also much cheaper to buy the 1 x 12 inch boards, and it really looks great, so it was a real win-win.

 how to make your own floating shelves